 The downside is that you can’t just walk into the groomer and tell them you want “a Goldendoodle cut,” because such a thing doesn’t exist.

-Before we talk about the different haircut styles and lengths available for Goldendoodles, we need to talk about their different hair types.
+Before we talk about the different haircut styles and variations in lengths available for Goldendoodles, we need to talk about their different hair types.

 Goldendoodle Hair Types